 Module coordinator Prof. Dr. Gerner Integration in curriculum 1., 2. or 3. semester Credit points 6 ECTS Total workload 180 hrs.
 Module type Elective (Economics) Duration One semester Module frequency and language Winter semester □ Summer semester (in English) ⊠ Method of examination and grading procedure Presentations/ Written Exam (90 min) (Weight 40:60) Prerequisites Basic knowledge in statistics, mathematics and the software package stata.
 Learning objectives and skills The main objective of the course is to enable students to analyze big data by applying up to date quantitative methods.
 Furthermore, the participants will learn to draw conclusions from their results in order to improve a firm's business or to answer questions regarding economic problems.
 The seminar covers commonly adopted techniques: First, classical econometric methods, which aim at testing hypotheses regarding relations between economic variables as well as at identifying causal relationships between them.
 Moreover, the course covers data mining methods, which mainly focus on a data-driven search of structures in huge data sets and the building of predictive models.
 In order to be able to apply these approaches to real world problems, to interpret and discuss the results produced, and to draw sensible conclusions, the students need a profound theoretical background which is provided during the course.
-Finally, all quantitative techniques are implemented in stata and other up to date software packages.
-Module content Descriptive Data Analysis: Correlation, Regression, Classification and Clustering Experiments: Randomization, Non-Compliance Quasi-Experiments: Difference-in-Differences, Regression Discontinuity Machine Learning: Support Vector Machines, Neural Networks Teaching and learning method This module consists of a lecture part and on hands on computer exercises using the statistical software package Stata and presentations by the participants.
+Finally, all quantitative techniques are implemented in SAS.
+The TH Nürnberg collaborates with the globally operating analytics software provider SAS as part of this module.
+By successfully completing the module, you have the opportunity to additionally obtain the SAS specialization "SAS Business Analytics Expert" offered by TH Nürnberg and SAS.
+This SAS specialization equips you with essential and in-demand SAS skills in the field of Business Intelligence/Business Analytics sought after by companies.
+Module content Descriptive Data Analysis: Correlation, Regression, Classification and Clustering Experiments: Randomization, Non-Compliance Quasi-Experiments: Difference-in-Differences, Regression Discontinuity Machine Learning: Support Vector Machines, Neural Networks Teaching and learning method This module consists of a lecture part and on hands on computer exercises using the statistical software package SAS and presentations by the participants.